How Tob Read a Surface Data Plot

 Below, you define the path to a lidar derived digital elevation model (DEM) that was created using NEON (the National Ecological Observatory Network) data.

-You then open the data using rio.open up("path-to-raster-here").
+You then open the data using rio.open up("path-to-raster-here")

 # Define relative path to file dem_pre_path = os . path . join ( "colorado-flood" , "spatial" , "boulder-leehill-rd" , "pre-flood" , "lidar" , "pre_DTM.tif" ) # Open the file using a context manager ("with rio.open up" statement) with rio . open ( dem_pre_path ) every bit dem_src : dtm_pre_arr = dem_src . read ( 1 )

 When you open raster data using rasterio you are creating a numpy assortment.
 Numpy is an efficient way to work with and process raster format information.
-You can plot your data using earthpy plot_bands() which takes a numpy array as an input and generates a plot.
+You can plot your data using earthpy plot_bands()

 # Plot your data using earthpy ep . plot_bands ( dtm_pre_arr , championship = "Lidar Digital Elevation Model (DEM) \n Boulder Alluvion 2013" , cmap = "Greys" ) plt . show ()